stineb89/stineb89/README.md

 - 👋 Hi, I’m @stineb89
-- 👀 I’m interested in coding, animals, yoga, spirituality, music, art
+- 👀 I’m interested in coding, animals, yoga, spirituality
 - 🌱 I’m currently learning more coding
 - 📫 How to reach me email,linkedin or instagram
 - 😄 Pronouns: she